Reviewed by our psychologist : Simone das Dores

 - Irritable bowel syndrome

 Are you interested to know what hypnotherapy could do for you?
 Or do you have other questions?
-Then call us on 0851 308 900.
+Call on +31851 308 900.
 Together, we can see if hypnotherapy is a suitable solution for you.
 We’ll make sure you receive appropriate support and expert treatment.

 Always in combination with other treatment methods